piskvorky/gensim/docs/_sources/tut1.txt

 >>> new_doc = "Human computer interaction"
 >>> new_vec = dictionary.doc2bow(new_doc.lower().split())
->>> print newVec # the word "interaction" does not appear in the dictionary and is ignored [(0, 1), (1, 1)]
+>>> print new_vec # the word "interaction" does not appear in the dictionary and is ignored [(0, 1), (1, 1)]

 The function :func:`doc2bow` simply counts the number of occurences of